Online size Ramsey numbers: Odd cycles vs connected graphs: Introduction

 \section{Introduction}

 Let $\cH_1$ and $\cH_2$ be nonempty families of finite graphs.
-Consider the following game $\RR(\cH_1, \cH_2)$ between Builder and Painter, played on the infinite board $K_\N$.
-In every round, Builder chooses a not previously selected edge of $K_\N$ and Painter colours it red or blue.
+Consider the following game $\RR(\cH_1, \cH_2)$ between Builder and Painter, played on the infinite board $K_\N$ (i.e. the board is a complete graph with the vertex set $\N$).
+In every round, Builder chooses a previously unselected edge of $K_\N$ and Painter colours it red or blue.
 The game ends if after a move of Painter there is a red copy of a graph $\cH_1$ or a blue copy of a graph from $\cH_2$.
-Builder's tries to finish the game as soon as possible, while the goal of Painter is opposite.
+Builder tries to finish the game as soon as possible, while the goal of Painter is the opposite.
 Let $\rr(\cH_1, \cH_2)$ be the minimum number of rounds in the game $\RR(H_1, H_2)$, provided both players play optimally.
-If $\cH_i$ consists of one graph $H_i$, we simply write $\rr(H_1, H_2)$ and $\RR(H_1, H_2)$ and call them an online size Ramsey number an online size Ramsey game.
-In the literature online size Ramsey numbers are called also online Ramsey numbers, which can be a bit confusing.
+If $\cH_i$ consists of one graph $H_i$, we simply write $\rr(H_1, H_2)$ and $\RR(H_1, H_2)$ and call them an online size Ramsey number and an online size Ramsey game, respectively.
+In the literature, online size Ramsey numbers are called also online Ramsey numbers, which can be a bit confusing.
 The online size Ramsey number $\rr(H_1, H_2)$ is a game-theoretic counterpart of the classic size Ramsey number $\sr(H_1, H_2)$, i.e.~the minimum number of edges in a graph with the property that every two-colouring of its edges results in a red copy of $H_1$ or a blue copy of $H_2$.
 One of the most interesting questions in online size Ramsey theory is related to the Ramsey clique game $\RR(K_n, K_n)$, introduced by Beck \cite{beck}.
 The following problem, attributed by Kurek and Ruci\'nski \cite{ar} to V.~R\H odl, is still open:

 \begin{conj} $\frac{\rr(K_n,K_n)}{\sr(K_n,K_n)}\to 0\text{ for } n\to\infty.$ \end{conj}